 However, the commercialization of agriculture as a talent sink comes with a demand for technical knowhow and input which must be domestically available.
 Investment in agriculture as a viable labour sink or economic option will remain futile without simultaneous investment in agricultural engineering development because agriculture will remain subsistent in this country till the day agricultural technology becomes modern, which can only be facilitated by passionate, zealous agricultural engineers.

 On the bright side; not all agricultural engineers are in this web of misunderstanding and misalignment.
 A lot are doing well with recognizable output.
 However, they feel a great pressure and have to work harder to prove themselves because of the nationwide misunderstanding of agriculture and agricultural engineering.
 The story is similar with agricultural students.
-The only difference being that theirs is a faculty of homogenous candidates.
+The only difference being that theirs (agricultural student)is a faculty of homogenous candidates.

-If you feel you know what you are doing but have to work harder that your engineering colleagues because of the misbranding of agriculture and agricultural engineering, then that is why we are here: because of the lack of technical advancement in Nigerian agriculture; because agricultural engineering students are denied Industrial Training placement; their employers don’t know what agricultural engineering is; because we want stakeholders’ involvement in matters concerning agricultural engineering; because we can optimize the agropotential of Nigeria and Africa as a whole through effective engineering.
+If you feel you know what you are doing but have to work harder that your engineering colleagues because of the misbranding of agriculture and agricultural engineering, then that is why we are here: because of the lack of technical advancement in Nigerian agriculture; because agricultural engineering students are denied industrial training placement; because their employers don’t know what agricultural engineering is; because we want stakeholders’ involvement in matters concerning agricultural engineering; because we can optimize the agropotential of Nigeria and Africa as a whole through effective engineering.
 Gone through that production cycle of agricultural engineers?
 Then, you probably already know why we are rebranding agriculture.
 Now is the time to challenge the status quo.
 That is why we launched Rebrand Agricultural Engineering Project, RAEP

 Uja, Chigozie Joy is an agricultural engineer and a writer.
 She is passionate about optimizing Africa’s agropotential and blogs about it on Agroven website and RAEP facebook group.